petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/accessing-documents-with-webdav.md

 To access the Document Library folder from a file browser, you must use your log-in credentials and the WebDAV URL of the folder you want to access.

-## Generating WebDAV Password for Liferay DXP 2023.Q4+/Portal 7.4 GA98+
+## Generating WebDAV Password

+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+`

-For Liferay DXP 2023.Q4+/Portal 7.4 GA98+, you must generate a WebDAV password from your account settings to use in your WebDAV client.
+In the latest Liferay versions, you must generate a WebDAV password from your account settings to use in your WebDAV client.
 This is to avoid storing weak hashes used in digest authentication by WebDAV.
 Digest authentication is insecure and deprecated in Liferay.
-When trying to access a document through WebDAV for the first time, you'll be prompted to generate a WebDAV password.
+When trying to access a document through WebDAV for the first time, you're prompted to generate a WebDAV password.

 ![You must generate a WebDAV password before using it for the first time.](./accessing-documents-with-webdav/images/03.png)

 To generate a WebDAV password,

-1. Click on the user-icon from your site's homepage and select *Account Settings*.
+1. Click on the user-icon from your site's home page and select *Account Settings*.

 1. Select *Password* from the left-menu.